Capital One Financial Corp Sells 10,071 Shares of Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA)

-Capital One Financial Corp trimmed its stake in Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA) by 6.4% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 146,656 shares of the exchange traded fund’s stock after selling 10,071 shares during the period.
-Schwab Fundamental U.S. Small Company Index ETF makes up about 1.0% of Capital One Financial Corp’s portfolio, making the stock its 23rd biggest position.
-Capital One Financial Corp owned about 0.16% of Schwab Fundamental U.S. Small Company Index ETF worth $7,726,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Capital One Financial Corp decreased its stake in shares of Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA) by 6.4% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 146,656 shares of the exchange traded fund’s stock after selling 10,071 shares during the quarter.
+Schwab Fundamental U.S. Small Company Index ETF makes up 1.0% of Capital One Financial Corp’s portfolio, making the stock its 23rd largest position.
+Capital One Financial Corp owned 0.16% of Schwab Fundamental U.S. Small Company Index ETF worth $7,726,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also recently bought and sold shares of the business.
-Sargent Bickham Lagudis LLC boosted its holdings in Schwab Fundamental U.S. Small Company Index ETF by 143.0% during the 3rd quarter.
-Sargent Bickham Lagudis LLC now owns 559 shares of the exchange traded fund’s stock valued at $29,000 after acquiring an additional 329 shares during the period.
-D Orazio & Associates Inc. bought a new position in shares of Schwab Fundamental U.S. Small Company Index ETF in the third quarter worth about $36,000.
-Advisory Services Network LLC purchased a new position in Schwab Fundamental U.S. Small Company Index ETF in the 2nd quarter worth about $42,000.
-Strategic Blueprint LLC bought a new stake in Schwab Fundamental U.S. Small Company Index ETF during the 2nd quarter valued at about $54,000.
-Finally, Bank of Montreal Can boosted its position in Schwab Fundamental U.S. Small Company Index ETF by 32.2% in the 2nd quarter.
-Bank of Montreal Can now owns 1,067 shares of the exchange traded fund’s stock valued at $58,000 after buying an additional 260 shares during the period.
+Other institutional investors also recently added to or reduced their stakes in the company.
+Cahill Financial Advisors Inc. increased its position in shares of Schwab Fundamental U.S. Small Company Index ETF by 1.6% during the second quarter.
+Cahill Financial Advisors Inc. now owns 12,082 shares of the exchange traded fund’s stock worth $657,000 after acquiring an additional 190 shares during the period.
+US Bancorp DE grew its position in shares of Schwab Fundamental U.S. Small Company Index ETF by 7.8% during the 3rd quarter.
+US Bancorp DE now owns 2,903 shares of the exchange traded fund’s stock worth $153,000 after buying an additional 209 shares in the last quarter.
+Your Advocates Ltd. LLP grew its position in shares of Schwab Fundamental U.S. Small Company Index ETF by 0.4% during the 3rd quarter.
+Your Advocates Ltd. LLP now owns 63,759 shares of the exchange traded fund’s stock worth $3,359,000 after buying an additional 239 shares in the last quarter.
+Southern Wealth Management LLP increased its stake in shares of Schwab Fundamental U.S. Small Company Index ETF by 0.6% during the second quarter.
+Southern Wealth Management LLP now owns 43,976 shares of the exchange traded fund’s stock valued at $2,347,000 after buying an additional 247 shares during the period.
+Finally, Bank of Montreal Can raised its holdings in shares of Schwab Fundamental U.S. Small Company Index ETF by 32.2% in the second quarter.
+Bank of Montreal Can now owns 1,067 shares of the exchange traded fund’s stock valued at $58,000 after acquiring an additional 260 shares in the last quarter.

 Want to see what other hedge funds are holding FNDA?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA).